Writers' room: Composition

 The television industry has long had a collaborative model for writing shows, though not all shows use a writers' room.

 With the explosion of scripted shows, and the competition among the networks and streaming channels, a "fluidity has developed to the way shows are created."
 The writers' room follows no single formula; it is an open-ended process with a range of set-ups.
 Room sizes vary from two to thirty, depending on the budget and number of episodes, each room with its own rules.

 "Mini-rooms" exist for limited series and smaller shows, mostly those not yet approved.
 Mini-rooms consist of fewer writers than ordinary writers' rooms, who are paid less, and may not be employed for the duration of the production.

 The "proliferation" of mini-rooms in the 2020s, partly as a cost-cutting measure by producers, was one of the major issues in the 2023 Writers Guild of America strike.
 Historically, television seasons had so many episodes that writers' rooms worked on the later episodes while filming began on the first few episodes.
 Thus, writers had plenty of writing work to keep them busy, and were also able to provide extensive feedback on the production of early episodes and interact with cast and crew on set.
 This traditional arrangement allowed them to gain valuable experience on the production side so they could then pitch their own shows and become showrunners someday.
 The shift to shorter seasons for streaming series meant that mini-rooms would churn out an entire season of scripts first, then only the showrunner and one writer would remain with the series throughout principal photography to revise those scripts further as needed.
-This shift meant less work and less money for writers, along with less opportunities to graduate to showrunner.
+This shift meant less work and less money for writers, along with fewer opportunities to graduate to showrunner.